Baarishein: Problems with release

 Atif revealed this song a day before Pulwama attack.
 But after the attack, the MNS asked all music companies to stop working with Pakistani artist.
 As a result, T-Series removed the songs from YouTube.
-But now, it has brought all songs back as they lost over a million subscribers.
+Most pakistani performers are banned from India and due to public backlash song was trashed ;though Nusrat & Arko, the musician composer were sympathised and widely regarded and acclaimed for their efforts.
+Arko went on the become major successful musician.